-- 85%0 ORGANISATIONS CAPTURING VALUE FROM DATA ONLY FAIRLY OR SOMEWHAT WELL 2% ORGANISATIONS NOT CAPTURING VALUE FROM DATA WELL AT ALL SOURCE: Economist Intelligence Unit (EIU) 2015 Asset Manager Data Survey Adding to the complexity, today's concentrated client-centric focus means that managers must personalise investment strategies and performance assessments.
-"Increasing competition and commoditisation within the industry requires finely tuned strategies and value propositions that are informed through data and analytics that lead to insights to support a differentiated approach," says David Blackwell, head of client analytics at UBS Wealth Management.
-With few established best practices to guide them, most asset managers are still experimenting with how to capture the full value from their data - only 13% of our survey respondents felt they were doing this entirely well (see Exhibit 1 on page 2).
+Entirely Fairly well SOURCE: Economist Intelligence Unit (EIU) 2015 Asset Manager Data Survey Adding to the complexity, today's concentrated client-centric focus means that managers must personalize investment strategies and performance assessments.
+"Increasing competition and commoditization within the industry requires finely tuned strategies and value propositions that are informed through data and analytics that lead to insights to support a differentiated approach," says David Blackwell, head of client analytics at UBS Wealth Management.
+The quality of an organization's data strategy - and the presence of strong leadership to deploy and enforce that strategy - can mean the difference between institutions that successfully navigate their data and those that get lost at sea.
+85% ORGANIZATIONS CAPTURING VALUE FROM DATA ONLY FAIRLY OR SOMEWHAT WELL 2% ORGANIZATIONS NOT CAPTURING VALUE FROM DATA WELL AT ALL Somewhat well Not well at all With few established best practices to guide them, most asset managers are still experimenting with how to capture the full value from their data - only 13% of our survey respondents felt they were doing this entirely well (see Exhibit 1 on page 2).
 Some data is relevant to practitioners' current models, but much is not.
 And with no established interchange standards, asset managers are forced to expend resources on cleaning and preparing data that is often incompatible or even incorrect.
-Firms that are successfully navigating the sea of data are establishing a focused strategy under the quidance of effective and informed leadership.
+Firms that are successfully navigating the sea of data are establishing a focused strategy under the guidance of effective and informed leadership.
 Firms that are successfully navigating the sea of data are establishing a focused strategy under the guidance of effective and informed leadership.
 FOUNDERING BUT HOPEFUL IN THE DATA SEA Most asset managers say that the benefits they achieve from data are broadly aligned with their goals.
 Survey respondents say their most important goals overall are improving investment decisions, managing risks and modelling or otherwise assessing risks (see Exhibit 2).
 EXHIBIT 2: TOP GOALS RANKED AS MOST IMPORTANT IN DEVELOPING THE COMPANY'S STRATEGY % of respondents citing each option as one of their top three goals

 Excluding responses under 20% SOURCE: Economist Intelligence Unit (EIU) 2015 Asset Manager Data Survey However, companies aren't seeking more data for growth alone: Growing regulatory demands are the most frequent motivator behind such moves, followed by the need to improve customer satisfaction (see Exhibit 3).
-EXHIBIT 3: TOP REASONS FOR ORGANISATIONS TO INVEST IN NEW DATA SOURCES % of respondents citing each option as one of their top three reasons Responding to new 51% regulatory requirements 43% Improving customer satisfaction Meeting new business goals Reducing costs 30% Expanding efficiency through more 25% comprehensive sources Responding to individual 19% manager requests 19% Improving controls Tracking demographic trends 14% of customers Despite spending more time and money on data, a surprising proportion of asset managers say they are unable to capture full value from the data they acquire.
-SOURCE: Economist Intelligence Unit (EIU) 2015 Asset Manager Data Survey Yet, despite spending more time and money on data - and a majority of the survey respondents expect to spend even more money in the next three years - a surprising proportion of asset managers say they are unable to capture full value from the data they acquire.
-Including the 13% who say their organisation is capable of capturing value "entirely," only a small majority say they capture value at least "fairly well" (see Exhibit 1).
+EXHIBIT 3: TOP REASONS FOR ORGANIZATIONS TO INVEST IN NEW DATA SOURCES % of respondents citing each option as one of their top three reasons Responding to new regulatory requirements Improving customer satisfaction 43% 33% Meeting new business goals 30% Reducing costs Expanding efficiency through more 25% comprehensive sources Responding to individual 19% manager requests 19% Improving controls Tracking demographic trends 14% of customers SOURCE: Economist Intelligence Unit (EIU) 2015 Asset Manager Data Survey Yet, despite spending more time and money on data - and a majority of the survey respondents expect to spend even more money in the next three years - a surprising proportion of asset managers say they are unable to capture full value from the data they acquire.
+Including the 13% who say their organization is capable of capturing value "entirely," only a small majority say they capture value at least "fairly well" (see Exhibit 1).